 Light the tinder and keep adding on bigger pieces of wood until you’re at the size of fire you’re looking for.

-This one is great for blocking wind from a specific direction since you’re building a wall on one side.
+A lean to fire is great for blocking wind from a specific direction since you’re building a wall on one side.

 Take a large log and lay sticks against it making a triangle shape.
 Put the tinder at the base of the large log ensuring that there are bigger sticks above it to catch on fire.
 You can also lean smaller sticks on top of the tinder to give the tinder something to catch fire as it burns.